connectedcars/docs/push.md

 * 200: Messages have been consumed successfully
 * not 200: Something went wrong retry again

-Retry will be 5 times and back off with 1 min interval
+Retry will be 5 times with 10 delay and back off with 1 min interval

 Messages will be sent in bulk of up to 1000 at a time, in case of failure the full bulk will be retried.